An Olympic Peninsula Road Trip: 2 Itineraries, 11 Must-See Stops

 If you are still a massive Twilight fan, Forks is a must-see.
 You can stop at a variety of intrepid businesses still capitalizing on the moment of glory Forks has enjoyed thanks to the books/movies… Don’t be surprised that it looks nothing like what’s in the movies!

-Hoh Rainforest is definitely one of the great wonders of the Olympic Peninsula.
+Hoh Rainforest is definitely one of the great wonders of Olympic National Park, and a must stop during your road trip for 3-days in Olympic National Park.
 Of any stops I’ve mentioned so far, I’d say it’s the #1 “Must Stop” on the list.

 When you step out of your car in Hoh Rainforest, it’s easy to see why First Nations people in Washington thought these woods were home to spirits.
 They’re dark, eerie at times, and so full of green living things that it almost feels claustrophobic.